An0nyma/Data-Analyzer/readMe.md

 - `cd [GUI Analyzer folder location]`
 - `python3 main.py` (requires tkinter & Python 3 to run)
-    - You can install tkinter for python using `brew install python-tk` if necessary
+    - You can install tkinter for python using `brew install python-tk` if necessary OR if you would like to use the MacOS application in the Releases section, you can just double click that and it will do the work for you

 ## Themes
 When using the GUI version of this Data Analyzer, you can create your own themes.
 However, this feature has not been implemented yet, so you have to do it yourself.
 Below are steps on how to create your own themes.